mysliwy112/AM-transcoder/README.md

 ### ANN-decoder
-Is CLI program for decoding .ann files from Piklib and Bloomoo games developed by Aidem Media
+Is a CLI program for decoding .ann files from Piklib and Bloomoo games developed by Aidem Media

 ### Release
 [Get it here](https://github.com/mysliwy112/ANN-decoder/releases)